mautic/user-documentation/docs/contacts/preference_center.rst

 .. vale on

-Now in the landing pages list, the icon with the little cog indicates that the page is a Preference Center one.
+Now in the landing pages list, the icon with the cog icon indicates that the page is a Preference Center.

 .. image:: images/pref7.png
     :align: center